MIP (Membrane Interface Probe)

 - MP6500 Series MIP Controller: This instrument regulates and measures gas pressure and flow to the MIP probe and controls heating of the probe.
 Data from this controller is sent to the FI6000 via a data cable.

 - GC1000: This is the platform of detectors used in the MIP System.
 Standard detectors offered in this system include the PID, FID, and XSD.
 Analog data outputs from this instrument are directed to the FI6000.

-- MP6520 MIP probe: 120 VAC heated probe with removable membrane and dipole electrical conductivity array.
+- MH6534 MiHPT probe: 120 VAC heated probe with removable membrane, HPT screen and dipole electrical conductivity array.

 - Connection section and drive head.
 Gas line and electrical connections are carried in this section.

 - Probe rods.
-Geoprobe® 1.5 inch (38mm) rods are the most commonly used for MIP logging.
+Geoprobe® 1.75-inch (44mm) and 1.5-inch (38mm) rods are the most commonly used for MIP logging.
 Successive sections of these rods are added to push or percussion drive the probe to depth.